alyssaassmith/caniaccombo-potholes/README.md

 potholes patched "last seven days" last updated - april 9, 2024 ; for all potholes - april 7, 2024
-pot holes reported - NO DUPLICATES - is another data set that filters requests so that reports of the same pothole are not in the information- allegedly updated daily. last updated april 17, 2019 there are 44 results when the word "pothole" is filtered for the data portal
+pot holes reported - NO DUPLICATES - is another data set that filters requests so that reports of the same pothole are not in the information- allegedly updated daily. last updated april 17, 2019 there are 44 results when the word "pothole" is filtered for the data portal there are datasets with inherently the same idea but wokded differently, i.e. previous vs last